RESSLab-Team/OpenSees-Instructions/README.md

 I recommend to use the edition of Microsoft Visual Studio (VS) Community that corresponds to the OpenSees codebase.
 At the time of writing this is VS 2019, and it can change without any major notice as far as I know, you can figure it out by the build tool version.
 If you have an older version you just need to change the build tool version for each project in VS.
 I recommend that you use VS as an editor and to build OpenSees.

+The Win64 solution is found in the directory: `OpenSees/Win64/OpenSees.sln`.
+This file can be opened in VS.

 ### Mac and Linux